relientm96/capstone2020/docs/markdown/introduction.md

   * How we processed, stored and augmented our data for our deep learning model.
 * Model Development:
   * How we developed our model, a sign language recognition model.
+* Further Improvements:
+  * How we optimized and improved our model's performance.
 * Application Deployment:
   * How we deployed our system as both a desktop and web application.